idorel77/skin.CarPC-touch_carbon/README.md

 =======================

 skin_xbmc
+Update 2.09.2015
+- Fixed file manager and add button in home.

 - update 27-09-20015
 - added new page for connecting 3g.
 If you don't need -> Hide button from - Settings/Skin settings/settings buttons/